In Egypt, Christian Anxieties Mount as Muslim Hostility Increases

 Since the Egyptian military removed the Muslim Brotherhood from power on July 3rd, anti-Christian backlash has flared in pockets across Egypt.
 Though there have been many examples of Christians and Muslims breaking bread together and joining ranks to support moving the government off the Brotherhood’s Islamist path, the simultaneous crescendo of violence has heightened Christian anxiety.

-The situation has become volatile enough that Coptic Pope Tawadros II backed out of his scheduled public appearances this week at St. Mark’s Cathedral in Cairo, fearing his presence could endanger the congregation, according to Bishop Angaelos, leader of the Coptic church in the United Kingdom, who revealed the pope’s change of plans to the BBC.
+The situation has become volatile enough that Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Pope Tawadros II backed out of his scheduled public appearances this week at St. Mark’s Cathedral in Cairo, fearing his presence could endanger the congregation, according to Bishop Angaelos, leader of the Coptic church in the United Kingdom, who revealed the pope’s change of plans to the BBC.

 The fuse that touched off the violence in Bani Ahmed on Aug.
 3 was lit inside a cafe owned by Sherif Abdel Moneim Radi, a Muslim.
 It was early evening, before the iftar, the traditional evening meal during the month-long observation of Ramadan, at which Muslims break their day-long fast.